Why the Knowledge Base Matters

 - Scripe’s ICP Template, available below:

-What to Add to Your Company Knowledge Base
+What to Add to Your Knowledge Base

 Each content added here can be applied company-wide or assigned to specific Personal Brands, giving you full control over where it’s used.

-Content added to the Company Knowledge Base in a company-wide setting is visible to all Personal Brands, so we recommend keeping it organized using folders.
+Content added to the Knowledge Base in a company-wide setting is visible to all Personal Brands, so we recommend keeping it organized using folders.

 Core Company Positioning